ozchamo/YAKKO/README.md

 # yakko

-Yet another KVM/Konfigurator for OpenShift  (tested with OCP 4.6!)
+Yet Another KVM Konfigurator for OpenShift  (tested with OCP 4.6!)

 Introduction:
-- If you want to run up OpenShift, and have a big PC/small server (mine is a i7-7700 w/64GB RAM) then this might be for you
+- If you want to run up an OpenShift cluster, and have a big PC/small server (mine is a i7-7700 w/64GB RAM) then this might be for you
 - It will use a Pull Secret from Red Hat which has a lifetime of 60 days, so re-installing is kinda useful...

+Why would you want to run your own (single-box) cluster, isn't that self defeating because there is no real resilience?
+- A full cluster at your disposal lets you test full cluster functionality
+- You can experiment with multiple node setups in an easy self-hosted lab fashion
+- You can create cheap clusters for experimenting with Red Hat Advanced Cluster Manager (RHACM)
+- You can easily setup different versions of OpenShift and examine features and compare behaviour
+- No public cloud bill... or bill shock!
+- LEARN LEARN LEARN!

 Requirements:
 - a box with enough RAM such that you can build:
     - 3 node clusters in a server with 32GB RAM (I've succeeded on a box with 24GB but it's old and the CPU gets in the way :)
     - 5 node clusters on 48GB/64GB (3 masters + 2 workers) with plenty RAM to spare
 - RHEL 8.2 or FEDORA 32 (RHEL 8.3 and Fedora 33 have been tested)
-- Project cockpit is a good (and hungry) friend
+- Project cockpit is a good (though hungry) friend
-- access to the ol' internet of course
+- access to the ol' internet

 How do I use this?
 1) Get the bits as user "root":